Jamcdonald120/Titancraft-Above-Wiki/Islands/Village.md

 - [The Dried Lakebed](../Islands/DriedLakebed) to the north
 - [Birch forest island](../Islands/BirchForest) to the east
 - A swamp/desert [stepping stone](../Islands/SteppingStones) to the south (east side)
-- A savannah stepping stone to the south (west side)
+- A savannah stepping stone denoted by Acacia Wood to the south (west side)